fossabot/raccoon-siem/README.md

 ## Architecture overview
 Raccoon SIEM has quite flexible architecture which can be simplified or extended to meet your needs.
 It means that if you don't need correlation, you can skip correlator deployment.
 Or, in case you need some extra processing, you can attach your  services to Raccoon Bus or configure collector/correlator to output events to your service.

-One common example might look like this:
+One common setup example might look like this:

 ![Architecture overview](https://github.com/tephrocactus/raccoon-siem/blob/master/docs/example_arch.png)